Skip to main contentSkip to navigationSkip to search

 Camurus' contribution:

 Camurus is commited to protecting the environment and proactively preventing and mitigating environmental pollution, including greenhouse gas emissions.
 Camurus works strategically to reduce its carbon footprint and increase climate adaptation throughout the value chain.
+This work is reflected, among other initiatives, in Camurus’ renewable energy and GHG reduction program.
 Engagement of employees and vendors is key in this work.
 All employees receive training on the topic of sustainability which includes Camurus' environmental and sustainability policies and the company's carbon footprint reduction work.
 Camurus has set goals and developed an action plan to increase the share of renewable energy and achieve the transition to climate neutrality.
 All employees are delegated the responsibility to actively participate in Camurus' environmental and sustainability work.
 Camurus also collaborates with its vendors to reduce both carbon emissions, and other environmental footprints, and ultimately increase climate adaptation throughout the value chain.

 Camurus' goal: